MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 #### Immich-GO (expects subfolders)

 This will work in the current directory, assuming you have your folders there and the immich-go binary.

+This command will also "join folders" - if you have folders inside of folders.

+If you have a bunch of subdirectories:

+ - Pics in the `/some/stuff/here/for/my/specific/purpose` directory.

+ - And pictures in the `/some/stuff/here` directory.

+> There are no sub-albumns in Immich.
+You need to flatten that directory into a tag.

+##### Folders exist as Albums

+If you flatten a series of subdirectories, what do you want it to look like?

+- `some-stuff-here-for-my-specific-purpose` will be in the album.

-But it will also "join folders" - what this means is if you have a bunch of subdirectories `/some/stuff/here/for/my/specific/purpose` - there are no sub-albumns in Immich.
-You need to flatten that structure.
-If you flatten it, what do you want it to look like? `some-stuff-here-for-my-specific-purpose`.
-And pictures in the `/some/stuff/here` directory will be in the album, `some-stuff-here`.
-The album-path-joiner flag at then end takes `/` and replaces them with `-` ... this is the same as `sed 's/\//-/g'`
+- and `some-stuff-here` will be the album for the `/some/stuff/here` directory.

+> The album-path-joiner flag at then end takes `/` and replaces them with `-` ... this is the same as `sed 's/\//-/g'`

 ```bash